frantic/visual-brainfuck-web/README.md

 The trash bin button enables you to clear the Brainf\*ck code in the text area in a quicker way.
 Besides, it will remove the cookie which memorizes your code.
 Click it, and all the long weird codes will disappear at once.

-This interpreter also provides some features which the Brainf**k standard doesn't include.
-For example, `#` declares a comment which continues to the end of the line.
-And the maximum value of a memory cell is not 255, but the maximum value of the ``` number ``` type in Javascript.
+`#` declares a comment which continues to the end of the line.
+This feature is not included in standard brainfuck.

 ### Your support is needed ⭐️